 Travel to the Reef: This morning you are ferried to the pristine Fitzroy Island.
 A fringing coral reef surrounds the island, part of the Great Barrier Reef, providing a sheltered home for a variety of fish and coral species.

-Tidal Charts and Currents: After an introduction to the island, you analyse tidal charts and the currents to determine the best area for snorkelling today.
+Tidal Charts and Currents: After an introduction to the island, you analyse a tidal chart and the currents to determine the best area for snorkelling today.
 Then you review your equipment and the basics of snorkelling before getting acquainted with the marine life at the reef.

 Snorkelling and Marine Life ID: During this first snorkel, you can expect to see among other things giant clams, gentle turtles, spaghetti coral that waves in the current, lionfish, cuttlefish, colourful coral gardens and fluorescent parrotfish.
 With your marine guide you identify plankton, nekton and benthos and then once out of the water discuss their roles as producers, consumers or decomposers.